balmbees/corgi/README.md

 ```

 let's say you connected API Gateway, (using serverless maybe),
-as Lambda Proxy. and wanna build some Restful API with that.
+as Lambda Proxy. and built some Restful API with that.

 ```js
 exports.myHandler = function(event, context, callback) {